 Antioxidants are substances that can prevent or slow damage caused by free radicals.
 Free radicals are unstable molecules produced by normal body processes and external factors, such as:

 - Industrial chemicals

 When your free radical levels get too high, it can cause harm to your body.
-As a result, your body has its own antioxidant defenses to keep the levels in check.
-Sometimes your body’s defenses are not enough, and you must turn to other sources.
+As a result, your body has its antioxidant defenses to keep the levels in check.
+Sometimes your body’s defenses are insufficient, and you must turn to other sources.